tombetthauser/zine-magick/README.md

-# Tom's ImageMagick Scripts
+# ImageMagick Scripts for Art Hippies

-A collection of imagemagick commands and scripts that I've found, modified and duct-taped together for personal use on projects and applications.
+A collection of imagemagick commands and scripts ***mainly for weird art projects and zines*** that I've found, modified and duct-taped together.
 In the grand tradition of [Fred's ImageMagick Scripts](http://www.fmwconcepts.com/imagemagick/index.php) which are awesome.
 For full ImageMagick installation instructions and documentation head over to the [official imagemagick docs](https://imagemagick.org/).

 ![magick](https://bestanimations.com/Careers/Entertainment/Magic/magician-animation-10.gif)